Lambdas vs. closures

 print(f"{youngest_person.name} is the youngest person at {youngest_person.age} years old")

-argument, which is a function that is called on each
+The sorted function takes an optional key argument, which is a function that is called on each

 item in the list to determine the value to sort by.
 In this case, we use a lambda to return the

-attribute of each Person
+age attribute of each Person object.

 Rohan is the youngest person at 18 years old